James Kenelm Clarke: Music

 Clarke first began to compose library music for De Wolfe in the 1950s, while also providing scores for Anglia Television plays, through Associated Rediffusion.
 In 1967 he met head of KPM Music Robin Phillips and began composing music for the KPM 1000 Series.
 Six original pieces came out of the first sessions at the Ariola Studies in June 1967: Think Big (closing), Summer Thoughts, Autumn Thoughts, Winter Thoughts, Far Away Thinking and Spring Bossa.
-Further compositions were included on KPM 1028, Miniature Moods (1968), KPM 1036, Gentle Sounds (1968) and KPM 1039, Light Intimations, Volume 3 (1968).
+Further compositions were included on KPM 1028, Miniature Moods (1968), KPM 1036, Gentle Sounds (1968), KPM 1039, Light Intimations, Volume 3 (1968), and KPM 1060, Open Air (1970).

-In 1969 an original album, Girl on the Beach, was issued for broader commercial release on the Aristocrat label, distributed by Pye Records.
+In 1969, an original album, entitled Girl on the Beach, was issued for broader commercial release on the Aristocrat label, distributed by Pye Records.
 Produced by Robin Phillips and recorded by Adrian Kerridge, the style has been compared to the richly scored orchestral miniatures of Henry Mancini.
 The pianist was Steve Gray, who played on most of Clarke's sessions from then on.

-He was CEO of Norfolk Music Publishing Ltd.
+Clarke was CEO of Norfolk Music Publishing Ltd.

+Death

+Clarke died in Westwick, Norfolk on 29 July 2020 at the age of 79.